outofcoffee/imposter/store/redis/README.md

 To use this plugin, download the plugin `imposter-plugin-store-redis.jar` JAR file from the [Releases page](https://github.com/outofcoffee/imposter/releases).

-Enable it with the following environment variables:
+Set the following environment variable:

     IMPOSTER_PLUGIN_DIR="/path/to/dir/containing/plugin"

+## Configuration

+To activate the plugin set the following environment variable:

     IMPOSTER_STORE_DRIVER="store-redis"

-## Configuration

 Add a `redisson.yaml` file to your Imposter configuration directory, e.g.